doorfortyfour/TileWorldCreator/docs/Workflow.md

 ![tileOk](img/tileOk.png)
 **Subdivided map with no error**

-> In the end this means that the size of a final instantiated map will always be two times the size of the width and height.
-Example: original size: 10x10 = 20x20 in unity units.
+> In the end this means, that the size of a final instantiated map will always be two times the size of the width and height.
+So a map with the size of 10x10 will be the size of 20x20 unity units.

 ## TileWorldCreator component
 ![tileWorldCreator](img/tileWorldCreator.png)

-The TileWorldCreator component is the main component and is responsible for executing the layer stacks.
+The TileWorldCreator component is the main component and is responsible for executing the blueprint and build layer stacks.
-By referencing the TileWorldCreator component you'll get also access to various runtime methods.
+By referencing the TileWorldCreator component you'll also get access to various runtime methods.

 + `Map width` `Map height`
   The size of the map